Intersectional Approaches

 Collect data

 In quantitative research, calculate the minimum sample size required for each group included in your analysis to allow for meaningful statistical analysis (Rouhani, 2014).
 Strategic oversampling of some groups may be necessary to allow sufficient statistical power for cross-group comparisons and interaction analyses.
 Respondent-driven sampling (Heckathorn, 1997) and time-space sampling (MacKellar et al., 2007) can be used to recruit marginalized or hidden populations that are difficult to access through traditional sampling methods (Bowleg & Bauer, 2016).
+When considering human-environment interactions, research increasingly combines Satellite Earth Observation and georeferenced social science data to provide high resolution, longitudinal estimates of human population distributions, where needed (Bosco et al., 2017; Kugler, et al., 2019).
+Currently, only two global datasets, Gridded Population of the World (GPW) v4 and WorldPop, provide estimates by sex and age (Dahmm & Rabiee, 2020).

 In qualitative research, the sample should be heterogeneous enough to capture the various intersecting positions of relevance to the research problem.